rawathemant246/rawathemant246/README.md

 - 👋 Hi, I’m Hemant Rawat
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning  it
-- I created this account for my assignments
 - 📫 How to reach me via email : hemantrawat246@gmail.com

 <!---